xonsh/xonsh/docs/tutorial_hist.rst

 to be stored, it is necessary to be able to clean out the cache every once in a while.

-Garbage control is launched autoamatically for every xonsh thread, but runs in the a background thread.
-The grabage collector only operates on unlocked history files.
+Garbage control is launched automatically for every xonsh thread, but runs in the a background thread.
+The garbage collector only operates on unlocked history files.
 The action here allows you to manually start a new garbage collector, possibly with different criteria.